Sangrene/cachenado/README.md

 # Cachenado

+## What it is
 Cachenado is a small caching utility which allows you to connect a store / stage manager and function results.
 There is no data cache included in this library.
 Instead Cachenado has an included mapping cache which references your store key with functions hash.

+## What it is not
+Cachenado will simply store a mapping between your store variable and a function name. __The storing of this function return value is still something you should do__, as you could transform this result before storing it.

 ## Install